neuroidss/lab-governance/People and Partners.md

 Purpose, Domains, Accountabilities defined by parent circle.

 ## Strategy
-- Improve the quality of how we work together even over growth
+- Improve the quality of how we work together until we are ready to grow again // only get new partners if there is a major and persistent pain that a new partner would solve
-- Recruit professional people we can learn from even over fast growth
+- Building a sufficient freelancer pool even over having new partners
-- Sufficient freelancer pool even over having new partners
+- If we hire - Recruit experienced people we can learn from to have sufficient mentoring capacity before we hire more novice people with high potential
 - Have impact in one area quickly even over having small improvements across the board.

 ## Roles